fanpu/website/_pages/about.md

 about, and leading the development of several in-house RAG use cases, including for trading.

-*Our team is hiring* - if this sounds interesting to you and you believe you are a good fit, please shoot me an email!
+*(2024-11-27) Our team is hiring* - if this work sounds interesting to you and you believe you are a good fit, please shoot me an email!

 I recently graduated with a M.S (2023) and B.S (2022) in Computer
 Science from [Carnegie Mellon University](https://www.cmu.edu/).